aws/aws-pdk/packages/type-safe-api/README.md

 #### Use the CDK Construct

-In your CDK application, consume the `Api` construct, vended from the generated typescript infrastructure package.
+In your CDK application (ie within the `infra` project we created), consume the `Api` construct, vended from the generated typescript infrastructure package.

 ```ts
 import { Stack, StackProps } from 'aws-cdk-lib';